Framed

 The concept of the "Frame"

-The central design concept for the exhibition is the "frame," which influences both the exhibition design and visual identity, serving as a physical and symbolic boundary, focusing on context and periphery.
-This theme permeates the exhibition, where city frames define what is seen and hint at what lies beyond.
+The central design concept for the exhibition is the "frame," influencing both the design and visual identity.
+The frame acts as a physical and symbolic boundary, emphasizing context and periphery.
+City frames define what is seen while hinting at what lies beyond, and the notion of being "framed" introduces the element of perception—how one sees and is seen.
+It explores the tension between reality and perception, between what is presented and what may be obscured.

 Bringing the Metropolis to Lillehammer

 The FRAMED exhibition contrasts with Lillehammer's small-town charm.
-To bridge this gap, Snøhetta designed a "washroom," a transition zone that prepares visitors for the experience, offering stylistic elements that they find in the pictures shown in the exhibition.
+To bridge this gap, Snøhetta designed a "washroom" as a transition zone that prepares visitors for the experience, incorporating stylistic elements from the motifs displayed in the exhibition.
 One of them is a video installation using lights to communicate the city's pulse, such as cars driving and stopping at intersections.
 Another installation plays on the perception of transparency, reflection, and a combination of both.
 Together they guide visitors intellectually and emotionally into the exhibition's atmosphere.

 At the exhibition's end, visitors pass through a red-lit passage, reminiscent of a photo lab, before returning to Lillehammer, enriched by the big city experience.

-The exhibition's visual identity draws inspiration from American city typography and signage, particularly New York.
+Thus, the exhibition's visual identity draws inspiration from American city typography and signage, particularly that of New York.
+This typographic design highlights how city signs enhance the urban living experience and offer a framework for understanding city life.

 Engaging younger audiences

-An educational space at the end of the exhibition features a 1:1 scale hand-painted line drawing depicting iconic urban scenes from American cityscapes—like taxis and children playing—that echo the themes of the photographs in an abstract way.
-As the exhibition is open to everyone, the education room is designed to engage and attract younger audiences and showcase that art, culture, and history can and should be available and exciting for all.
+An educational space at the end of the exhibition features a 1:1 scale hand-painted line drawing depicting iconic urban scenes from American cityscapes—and abstractly echoes the photographs' themes.
+This room is designed to engage and attract younger audiences and showcase that art, culture, and history can and should be available and exciting for all.

 The framing of a coffee table book